-One of those options, biologically based therapies, relies on diet therapy, herbal medicine, orthomolecular (nutrient-based) medicine, and chelation therapy (removal of certain heavy metals from the body).
+One of those options, which are biologically based therapies, relies on diet therapy, herbal medicine, orthomolecular (nutrient-based) medicine and chelation therapy (removal of certain heavy metals from the body).
 Biologically based therapies include:

-- Herbal supplements – These are a type of dietary supplement and are also referred to by the shorthand, “botanicals.”
-They are plant-based supplements, often taken in the form of pills or dissolved in water.
-Anecdotally, some plant-based supplements are believed to have palliative effects, although the Food and Drug Administration warns against the overuse of certain types of plant.
+- Herbal supplements.
+These are a type of dietary supplements and are also referred to by the shorthand botanicals.
+They are plant-based supplements and are often taken in the form of pills or dissolved in water.
+Some plant-based supplements are believed to have calming effects, although it is advised against to overuse these certain types of plants.

-- Homeopathy – The U.S. National Center for Complementary and Alternative Medicine defines this as an alternative medical system that seeks to stimulate the body’s ability to heal itself by giving it very small doses of highly diluted substances.
+- Homeopathy.
+This is defined as a safe, gentle and natural alternative medical system that seeks to stimulate the body’s ability to heal itself by giving it very small doses of highly diluted substances.

-- Pain patches – Prescription-strength (Flector or fentanyl) or over-the-counter medicine (camphor, menthol, or a pain-killing balm) is absorbed through the skin from the interior of an adhesive patch.
+- Pain patches.
+Prescription-strength (Flector or fentanyl) or over-the-counter medicine (camphor, menthol or a pain-medication balm) is absorbed through the skin from the interior of an adhesive patch.